Apostrophes: Individual vs. Joint Ownership

 Apostrophes are punctuation marks that can be used to show possession.
 When a compound subject shows possession, the two or more subjects can have either joint or individual ownership of the object.
 One apostrophe on the last subject indicates joint ownership, which means that all members of the compound subject own the object.
 When each member of the compound subject has its own apostrophe, they have individual ownership, meaning that each member of the compound subject has its own object.

-Examples of Apostrophes: Joint vs. Individual Ownership
+Examples of Apostrophes: Individual vs. Joint Ownership

 Joint Ownership